ppy/osu-wiki/wiki/Accuracy/en.md

 ### Performance Graph

-This shows a graph of the performance over the course of a play.
+A graph of the performance over the course of a play.

 Additional information is shown when hovering the in-game cursor over it: